Incheon International Airport: Midfield Concourse

-Terminal 2 (Incheon T2)
+Terminal 2

 A new passenger terminal, designed by Gensler, opened on 18 January 2018, and Korean Air, Air France, Delta Air Lines, and KLM flights were relocated from Terminal 1 to Terminal 2.
 Other SkyTeam members such as Aeroflot, Aeroméxico, China Airlines, Garuda Indonesia, and XiamenAir started serving Terminal 2 on 28 October 2018.
 From 1 July 2023, Jin Air, the low-cost subsidiary of Korean Air, started operating at Terminal 2.
 And the rest of the SkyTeam members, such as China Eastern Airlines, Shanghai Airlines, and Vietnam Airlines will be relocated to Terminal 2 later in the future.
-From 29 July 2025, Air Busan started operations at Terminal 2, as well as Air Seoul (from 9 September 2025).
-In the future, Asiana Airlines will relocate to Terminal 2 on 14 January 2026 due to the merger with Korean Air.
+From 29 July 2025, Air Busan started operations at Terminal 2, followed by Air Seoul (from 9 September 2025) and Asiana Airlines (from 14 January 2026) relocated to Terminal 2 as well due to the merger with Korean Air.
 From 13 September 2025, Scandinavian Airlines started an inaugural flight to Incheon, using Terminal 2.
-From March 2026, Virgin Atlantic will start flying into Incheon using Terminal 2 as well.
+From March 2026, Virgin Atlantic started flying into Incheon using Terminal 2 as well.

 The airport area also has a golf course, spa, private sleeping rooms, an ice skating rink, a casino, indoor gardens, a video game center and the Museum of Korean Culture.